Genomics

 3A.
 Hybridization capture

 Prior to hybridization capture, samples are converted into sequencing libraries.
-Regions of interest in this library are then captured using long oligonucleotide biotinylated baits (Fig. 2).
-Because the DNA was random sheared during library preparation, captured fragments are overlapping and unique.
+Regions of interest in this library are then captured using long oligonucleotide biotinylated baits (Fig. 4).
+Because the DNA was randomly sheared during library preparation, captured fragments are overlapping and unique.
 Baits can be tiled, overlapped, and positioned to overcome challenges of repetitive sequences, etc. With advanced design, capture can be made very uniform.
 Hybridization capture is often used for targeted exome sequencing.
 Other applications include genotyping, rare variant detection, and oncology diagnostics.

-Samples through hybridization converted into sequencing libraries
+Samples through hybridization converted into sequencing libraries.

 3B.
 Amplicon sequencing